taikoxyz/taiko-mono/packages/protocol/docs/ZKReq.md

 - `l1Height`: The actual block height in L1.
 - `l1Hash`: The actual block hash in L1.
 - `mixHash`: Salted random number to accommodate multiple L2 blocks fitting into one L1 block.
-- `depositsRoot`: Matches the withdrawalsRoot in the L2 header.
+- `depositsRoot`: Hash of the list of deposits.
 - `txListHash`: Hash of the transaction list in L2.
 - `txListByteStart`: Byte start of the transaction list in L2.
 - `txListByteEnd`: Byte end of the transaction list in L2.